Introduction to Ansible Install

 Output:

-- User for Ansible should be created.
-Then we should create a user who is non-root in both the end which can be executed on the Ansible playbook.
-Here we can give the user name as Educba ( user name can be given according to user preference) but the same user name should be provided to both the managed node and controller node.
+- A user for Ansible should be created.
+Then we should create a user who is non-root on both ends, which can be executed on the Ansible playbook.
+Here, you can provide the username as “Educba” (or any preferred username), but use the same username for both the managed node and controller node.

 Useradd_Educba